Chart Color Schemes

 Green Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Green Point's dwelling structure, as per the latest Census, consisted of 85.8% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Green Point's dwelling structures, as per the latest Census data, consisted of 85.8% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's figures of 74.2% houses and 25.9% other dwellings.
 Home ownership in Green Point stood at 45.3%, with mortgaged dwellings at 34.7% and rented ones at 20.0%.
 The median monthly mortgage repayment was $2,121, lower than Sydney metro's average of $2,150.
-Median weekly rent in Green Point was $425, higher than Sydney metro's figure of $400.
-Nationally, Green Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Green Point was $425, compared to Sydney metro's $400.
+Nationally, Green Point's mortgage repayments were higher at $2,121 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing